adamsmasher/sokobanDOS/lesson2/README.markdown

                 CALL    RestoreKB
 ```

-Note that just as we installed our keyboard handler above, we'll need to
+Note that just as we installed our keyboard handler when our game started,
-uninstall it as well.
-Again, the details will be covered when we look at
+we'll need to uninstall it when it's done.
+Again, the details will be covered
-`kb.asm`.
+when we look at `kb.asm`.

 ```
                 ; exit